aridag/TDA_PSEUDOTIME/README.md

 ## Set up

-The Docker image is automatically built and published by with GitHub Actions.
-Even though this repository is public, GitHub [requires](https://github.community/t5/GitHub-Actions/docker-pull-from-public-GitHub-Package-Registry-fail-with-quot/td-p/32782) authentication to download from the repository's [package registry](https://github.com/aridag/TDA_PSEUDOTIME/packages).
-Therefore, you will need a **GitHub account** to pull the image.

-Please use the following steps to [authenticate](https://help.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-docker-for-use-with-github-packages#authenticating-to-github-packages) your local docker with your GitHub.
+If you don't already have a **GitHub account**, please create one.
-Go to <https://github.com/settings/tokens> and create a new personal access token, selecting only the `read:packages` scope.
+Then, go to <https://github.com/settings/tokens> and create a new personal access token, selecting the `read:packages` scope.
 You can name the token anything, for example, "docker login read-only token".
 Then run the following command in the Terminal, substituting your USERNAME and TOKEN from above: